Seekatar/OktaPosh/README.md

 Get-OktaApplicationUser -AppId $app.Id | Add-OktaGroupUser -GroupId $group.Id
 ```

-The `tests` folder also has more examples.
+The `tests/integration` folder also has many more examples.

 ## Comparing Okta Configuration